Kansas City Chiefs postpone practice following medical emergency involving player

 The Chiefs postponed their practice Thursday following a medical emergency involving a player earlier in the morning.

-The unidentified player — a backup on the roster, The Star has learned — is in stable condition.
+The player — defensive lineman BJ Thompson, The Star has learned — is in stable condition.

 He was transported via ambulance from the team’s practice facility to an area hospital.
 The team’s doctors and athletic trainers responded quickly to the medical emergency, The Star was told.